 Spanning a career at the intersection of business and technology, Bruce has experienced and explored innovation purposefully and variously.

-Having first established himself as a successful technology executive in industry, he understands first-hand the business need for and benefits of Breakthrough Innovation.
-Having later transitioned to academia, he followed his passion by conducting groundbreaking research on the practice of Breakthrough Innovation across a wide cross-section of mature companies and industries.
+Having first established himself as a successful technical contributor and technology executive in industry, he understands first-hand the business need for and benefits of innovation.
+Having later transitioned to academia, he followed his passion by conducting groundbreaking research on innovation practice across a wide cross-section of mature companies and industries.